encoderlee/eos_demo/README.md

 most of the examples run on the eos test network 【Jungle3.0】 [https://monitor3.jungletestnet.io](https://monitor3.jungletestnet.io)

-waxjs examples run on wax mainnet!
+but waxjs examples run on wax mainnet!